mdavids/rfc/content/draft-davids-forsalereg-19.md

 \_for-sale.exco.bbb.example. | third level with public registry | For sale
 \_for-sale.www.ccc.example. | third level without public registry | See note 1
 \_for-sale.51.198.in-addr.arpa. | infrastructure TLD | See note 2
-xyz.\_for-sale.example. | Invalid placement, not a leaf | non-conformant
+xyz.\_for-sale.example. | Invalid placement, not a leaf | Non-conformant
 Table: Placements of TXT record {#placements}

 Note 1:
-When the "\_for-sale" leaf node is applied to a label under a subdomain, there may not be a public domain name registry [@?RFC9499] capable of properly recording the rights associated with that label.
+When the "\_for-sale" leaf node name is applied to a label under a subdomain, there may not be a public domain name registry [@?RFC9499] capable of properly recording the rights associated with that label.
 Nevertheless, this does not constitute a violation of this document.
 One possible approach is for the involved parties to establish a mutual agreement to formalise these rights.

 Note 2:
-If a "\_for-sale" leaf node were to appear under the .arpa infrastructure top-level domain, it might be interpreted as an offer to sell IP address space, E.164 numbers or the like.
+If a "\_for-sale" leaf node name were to appear under the .arpa infrastructure top-level domain, it might be interpreted as an offer to sell IP address space, E.164 numbers or the like.
 However, such use is explicitly out of scope for this document, and processors **MUST** ignore any such records.